queryluke/masseffect-5e-data/data/spells/dark-sphere.md

   description: Add 1d8 to the detonation damage for each 4m the sphere travels.
 ---
 Launch a slow-moving, 4m wide sphere of dark energy in a straight line.
 It moves 4m at the end of each of your turns.
-A creature caught in the sphere's path becomes <condition id="primed" sub="necrotic"/> until the end of its next turn and must make a Constitution saving throw.
+A creature caught in the sphere's path becomes <me-condition id="primed" sub="necrotic"/> until the end of its next turn and must make a Constitution saving throw.
 On a failed save, a creature takes necrotic damage equal to 6d8 + your spellcasting ability modifier, or half as much on a successful one.